 Esplanade Shopping Center is located directly next to the new Rod Fai Night Market.
 This is a seven story mall located directly above the Cultural Centre Metro (MRT) station.
 Come here in the evening for the indoor shopping and diversity of attractions and then pop on over to the next door night market for more shopping and eating.

-The inside contains an ice skating rink, a 26-lane bowling alley, a 12-screen theatre, and a 1,500 seat theatre for various musical performances (Ratchadalai Theatre).
+The inside contained an ice skating rink (closed as of 2019), a 26-lane bowling alley, a 12-screen theatre, a 1,500 seat theatre for various musical performances (Ratchadalai Theatre) and the intruiging 3-D Art Museum.
 At over 100,000 square meters, not to big and not to small – really the perfect sized mall.
 The interior was designed by the same designer who was responsible for the work on the Emporium and Siam Paragon malls.

 Gateway Ekkamai is a sizable shopping and entertainment center located directly next to the Ekkamai BTS Station.
 In fact there is a walkway directly connecting the shopping center with the BTS station.
 Often in the afternoons, that walkway will be filled with various outdoor vendors selling a variety of products – all lined up on the edges of the walkway.